mwhatter/OpenPhalanX/README.txt

 Defending Off the Land: this is the response interface to interact with hosts and intervene across your domain as necessary - MWH

-Bulk Up: this is an adaptaion of the response interface DOL, modified to aid in building target lists and actioning against multiple hosts - MWH

 Sysmon: "a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log" - Mark Russinovich and Thomas Garnier

-AlphaFS: "a .NET library providing more complete Win32 file system functionality to the .NET platform than the standard System.IO classes." - Peter Palotas

-APT-Hunter: a windows event log threat hunting tool made by the purple teamer, Ahmed Khlief

 DeepBlueCLI: "a PowerShell Module for Threat Hunting via Windows Event Logs" - Eric Conrad

 Hayabusa: "a Windows event log fast forensics timeline generator and threat hunting tool" -  Yamato Security group, Japan

-Chocolatey: "a machine-level, command-line package manager and installer for software on Microsoft Windows" - Rob Reynolds

-Git: "a distributed version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers collaboratively developing source code during software development" - Linus Torvalds, Junio C Hamano

 Python: "a programming language that lets you work quickly and integrate systems more effectively" - Guido van Rossum